DEATH WISH 7 BILLION

 one-note pounding that characterizes Rap music or the endless,

-one-note drone that distinguish India’s songbook.
+one-note drone that distinguishes India’s songbook.
 In the

 visual arts, monochromatic painting, otherwise known as Minimalism,